criipto/docs-old/how-to/apply-custom-styling.md

 ```
 https://my.css.host/static/path
 ```
-as a custom stylesheet, and your construct an authorize request containing a
+as a custom style sheet, and your construct an authorize request containing a
 ```
 css_path:dynamic/subpath?q=x
 ```